p4puniya/p4puniya/README.md

 - 🔭 Exploring Open-Source.
     - GSOC 2023 contributor at Processing Foundation.
     - Contributing to Giskard.
-    - Working on a DRDO project. (p.s.
+    - Working on a research project. (p.s.
 It's awesome!)
     - Working on the College app namely NSUT ONE. (ps.
 NSUTX doesn't open up anymore :P)
 - 🌱 Learning DSA and practicing questions.
 (Don't enjoy it to be quite frank... but need it for placements. (ㆆ_ㆆ)
 - 💬 Open to questions and queries.